julp/haytni/guides/installation.md

 #### Other

-You can come with your own delivery strategy by implemenenting the `Haytni.Mailer.DeliveryStrategy` behaviour.
+You can come with your own delivery strategy by implementing the `Haytni.Mailer.DeliveryStrategy` behaviour.

 In particular, if emails are more critical, you can send them through Oban, a service broker, ...